thisisnotaustin/Fortress-Mod/README.txt

 Gameplay
 - Hunger, saturation, sprinting, and fast swimming have all been removed.
-- Eating food restores health over time.
-Different food items will restore different amounts of health and at different speeds.
-- You can eat food so long as you are not currently healing from eating food.

 HUD
 - The food bar is no longer displayed.